THE WASHINGTON REPORT

 Bill Introduced to Increase Federal Support

-Areas of Extreme Violent Crime
+in Areas of Extreme Violent Crime

 NAPO supports the Safer Streets Act of 2018 (H.R.
 4767), introduced by Representative Steve Cohen (D-TN), which establishes a grant program under the Justice Department’s Office of Justice Programs (OJP) to help jurisdictions with high rates of violent crime with prevention and enforcement efforts.